RaiNao

-Naomi Ramírez is a Puerto Rican singer-songwriter known professionally as RaiNao.
+Naomi Ramírez Rivera (born May 26, 1994), known professionally as RaiNao, is a Puerto Rican singer-songwriter.
 Based in Santurce, San Juan, Puerto Rico, her music incorporates elements of reggaeton, jazz, R&B, and alternative pop, shaped by her background in music theory and live performance.
 She got signed to Rimas Entertainment in 2024.

 Early life and education

 Naomi Ramírez was born and raised in Santurce, San Juan, Puerto Rico.
 Her father, a vocalist in salsa bands, including Pete "El Conde" Rodríguez's ensemble, introduced her to music from an early age.
 Despite her musical upbringing, she focused on the saxophone rather than singing, enrolling in the Escuela Libre de Música to study music theory and instrumental performance.

 During her teenage years, Ramírez experienced anxiety and panic attacks, once requiring hospitalization during a mental health crisis.
 These challenges contributed to her initial hesitation to pursue music as a career.

 Ramírez attended the University of Puerto Rico, where she initially pursued a biology major with aspirations of becoming a surgeon.
 After encountering academic challenges, she switched to theater arts and audiovisual production in 2014.
+She is queer.

 Career

-Ramírez began her professional music career in 2020, uploading a reggae-infused cover of Víctor Manuelle's "He Tratado" to YouTube.
+RaiNao began her professional music career in 2020, uploading a reggae-infused cover of Víctor Manuelle's "He Tratado" to YouTube.
 Before embarking on a solo career, she toured as a backup vocalist for fellow Puerto Rican musician Rafa Pabön for four years, which helped her overcome stage fright and refine her vocal abilities.

 Her debut EP, ahora A.K.A.
 Nao, was released in 2022 under Rimas Entertainment's independent-focused label, Sonar.
 The EP included tracks such as "Plug" and "Un Amarre" and featured experimental approaches to urbano and alternative genres.
 Bad Bunny highlighted her track "LUV", which led to her performing at one of his concerts during the Un Verano Sin Ti tour in San Juan, Puerto Rico.

-In 2023, Ramírez performed at the South by Southwest music festival in Austin, Texas.
+In 2023, RaiNao performed at the South by Southwest music festival in Austin, Texas.
 She contributed to Mora's album Estrella, appearing on two tracks.

 Her debut album, Capicú, was released in February 2024, blending reggaeton, jazz, R&B, and other genres.
 It featured experimental elements such as live horns and percussive rhythms and included songs like "Roadhead" and "Naomi's Interlude".
 That year, she performed at Ceremonia and Baja Beach Fest, marking another milestones in her career.

-Ramírez featured on the Bad Bunny song "Perfumito Nuevo" on his sixth album Debí Tirar Más Fotos, released on 5 January 2025.
+RaiNao featured on the Bad Bunny song "Perfumito Nuevo" on his sixth album Debí Tirar Más Fotos, released on 5 January 2025.